 “SMU makes my passion for accounting and biology easy to maneuver.
 SMU’s approach to interdisciplinary study has shaped me into a more critical thinker who can approach a problem from both business and scientific perspectives.
 And as I prepare for medical school, my dual degree plan gives me a competitive edge.
 I am able to pursue diverse internship opportunities, including those that focus on the business and clinical aspects of health care.”

-— John Morrow, Accounting major and History minor, in downtown Dallas
+— W. Holt Garner, Accounting and Biology double major and Chemistry minor, in downtown Dallas.

 WORK, LIFE AND ADVENTURE

 Business runs deep in Dallas, a global hub for finance, banking, technology, health care and other industries.
-SMU’s partnership with Dallas offers students world-class preparation for career success.
-It’s no surprise that The Princeton Review 2016 ranked SMU No. 13 for best career services.
+SMU’s partnership with Dallas offers students exceptional preparation for career success.

-Career preparation with national scope begins right here at SMU.
 Experts agree that a critical component in securing employment is building experience before applying for a position.
-Internships and experiential learning opportunities help students develop job skills and competencies that maximize the value of their college degrees, enhance their chances for a job offer and position them for higher starting salaries.
-SMU takes these important factors into account in integrating internships and experiential/applied learning opportunities into the student experience. smu.edu/career
+SMU integrates internships and experiential/applied learning opportunities into the student experience. smu.edu/career

 - Meadows School of the Arts‘ Temerlin Advertising Institute students land internships at prominent agencies such as The Richards Group and Omnicom.